David-EstradaSD/David-EstradaSD/README.md

 ## Hey!
 I'm Dave.
 Welcome to my GitHub.

-My first _"Hello World"_ was written in Java and as such, remains my favorite language; however, I'm growing quite fond of front-end frameworks and libraries, particularly React.
-I am a full-stack developer with experience using SQL, a couple of different databases and JavaScript (_including several of its frameworks_).
+My first _"Hello World"_ was written in Java and as such, remains my favorite language.
+However, I'm growing quite fond of front-end technologies, particularly React.
+I am a full-stack developer with experience using SQL, a couple of different databases and JavaScript (_including several of its frameworks and libraries_).
 You can find out more at my [_portfolio_](https://dave-estrada.com/).

-If I'm not coding away, I'm most likely at the beach or hiking with my dog.
-I’m open to work and projects, so feel free to reach out!
+If I'm not working (_currently a Contractor for Comcast_), I'm most likely at the beach or hiking with my dog.
+I’m open to collaboration and projects, so feel free to reach out!

 Check out my latest project: [Dave's Destinations](https://daves-destinations.vercel.app/)